 Who Might Need an Endodontist?

 Dental pulp is located at the center of each tooth in your mouth.
 It is made up of living connective tissue and cells, which are connected through a root canal to nerves and blood vessels.
 Its primary purpose is to help form dentin, but it also acts as something of an alarm system for the mouth.
 As you become older, or when a tooth is damaged due to some type of trauma, starts to decay, or becomes infected, the pulp can begin to break down.
 This allows bacteria to start growing, which, when left untreated, can spread the infection, causing an abscess and resulting in severe pain.
-You might feel intense pain due to the abscess, or your dentist might recommend that you see our endodontist in Flint if the condition of your teeth has seriously deteriorated.
+You might feel intense pain due to the abscess, or your dentist might recommend that you see one of our endodontists in Flint if the condition of your teeth has seriously deteriorated.

 What Is Root Canal Therapy?

-During root canal therapy, Dr. Kassel anesthetizes the area where he will be working in your mouth and carefully drills through your dental structure to remove the inflamed or infected pulp from the inside of the affected tooth.
+During root canal therapy, the endodontist anesthetizes the area where he will be working in your mouth and carefully drills through your dental structure to remove the inflamed or infected pulp from the inside of the affected tooth.
 He then cleans and disinfects the open space and seals it with a special material.
 Depending on the state of the rest of your tooth, he may cover the hole with a dental filling, or he may recommend a dental crown for stronger protection.
 Most patients experience very little discomfort during the procedure, depending on the complexity of their root structure, and they are happy to be relieved of their pain when it is complete.

 What Makes an Endodontist Different?

 Although all dentists do receive some training on endodontic procedures in dental school, an endodontist spends an additional two to three years specifically studying root canal treatment and learning how to save your teeth.
 With their advanced training and specialized skill set, Dr. Kassel and associates in Flint also treat traumatic dental injuries and cracked teeth.